adamhsparks/Modelling_Nematode_Populations/README.md

-Fitting Linear and Quadratic Models of Nematode Population Responses to Time and Temperature
+Modelling Root Lesion Nematode Population Densities
 ================

 This repository contains the Rmd file for the “Fitting Linear and